 Ingredients

-- 8 ounces penne pasta cooked to package instructions
+- 8 ounces penne pasta (100 grams) cooked according to to package instructions

 - 3 tablespoons cajun seasoning divided